 - transparent – winning the trust of co-creators and beneficiaries will be ever more important for scaling change.

-- participatory – creating bottom-up rather than top-down mechanisms for decision making and resource allocation will be a prerequisite.
+- participatory – creating bottom-up rather than top-down mechanisms for decision making and resource allocation with issues of diversity and the inclusion of, and accountability to, the communities funders want to serve more at the forefront.

-- collaborative – as philanthropists start their giving at an ever earlier age, they seek to be involved and learn rather than leave a legacy in their name.
+- collaborative – as philanthropists start their giving at an ever earlier age, they want to be involved and learn rather than leave a legacy in their name and seek collaboration with other philanthropists, business, governments and local communities.

 - digital – with transaction costs near zero, philanthropy will use the full range of digital tools in order to focus resources on human connections.